agartee/Brickweave/src/Brickweave.Cqrs/README.md

 ## Step 3: Define Command and Query Handlers

 Now that we have a command and a query, we can define services that will handle them.
-These services will be located via the `CommandProcessor` and `QueryProcessor` services, which will be references later by your ASP.NET Core controller class.
+These services will be located via the `CommandProcessor` and `QueryProcessor` services, which will be referenced later by your ASP.NET Core controller class.

 ### Example Command Handler: